Finn Maginness: AFL career

+Throughout 2022 and 2023, Maginness evolved into a tagging role, and quickly became one of the best taggers in the league, shutting down players such as Josh Kelly (Australian footballer), Touk Miller, and Clayton Oliver.
+He gained widespread praise for his tagging effort on Nick Daicos in Round 21, 2023, restricting Daicos to a career-low 5 disposals before Daicos left the field in the third quarter injured.

+Following the 2024 Season, Maginness changed his guernsey number to the number 20 that his father wore before him.

 Personal life

-Finn's father Scott played 131 games for Hawthorn between 1988–1996.
+Finn's father Scott played 131 games for Hawthorn between 1988 and 1996.
 His grandfather Norm played 64 games between 1953 and 1958.

 Maginness currently studies a Bachelor of Commerce/Bachelor of Laws at Deakin University.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.